kuzlik340/forecast-rp2040-station/README.md

 1. Download the code from this repository and open it in arduino IDE
 2. Download all adafruit libraries that have to be in this project
 3. Correct the address of display to 0x3C in Adafruit_SSD1306.h
-4. Correct the address of pressure sensor to 0x76 in Adafruit_BMP280.h
+4. Correct the address of the pressure sensor to 0x76 in Adafruit_BMP280.h
 5. Check all wiring!
 6. Run the code on your microcontroller :)